lyn0224/web_app_for_property_sale_rental/Journal/Bo_An_Journal.md

         -Buy page add favorite house/search and other functionality What tasks are blocked waiting on another team member?
         -Waiting for the search function

+    XP Core Values: : because of good communication I could solve the problem backend have and apply it on frontend in a short time

 <strong>202 TEAM, Sprint#5</strong><br/>
 Team Member Name :<strong><i> Bo An</i></strong><br/>
+XP Core Values: : Communication

     What tasks did I work on / complete?
         -Finish buy/rent page with search and CSS